Our Students are Practice Ready Professionals. You are their Bridge to a Career in the Law.

 If you extend an externship offer to a UBalt Law student, you will be asked via email to approve the placement on UBalt Law Connect.

-- Supervision: Extern will be assigned to a supervising attorney who will direct, monitor and mentor the student throughout their time at the placement providing multiple opportunities for performance.
-Supervisors are expected to meet weekly with the Extern.
+Supervision: Extern will be assigned to a supervising attorney, judge, or judicial law clerk who will direct, monitor and mentor the student throughout their time at the placement.
+Supervisors are expected to have individual meetings weekly with the Extern.

-- Assignments: Externs will be advised on how work is assigned, be given deadlines, and receive guidance throughout the completion of the assignment.
+Workflow of Assignments: Externs will be advised on how work is assigned, be given deadlines, and receive guidance throughout the completion of the assignment.
+The student may be assigned work by multiple attorneys, but the direct supervisor should manage the student's overall workflow to make sure assignments and work load are appropriate for a legal extern.

-- Feedback: Externs will be provided with individual, detailed and timely feedback on the work they have completed.
-Supervisors will also review the Extern's Learning Agreement, mid- semester self-assessment, and complete a final evaluation.
+Feedback: Externs will be provided with individual, detailed and timely feedback on the work they have completed.
+Students' direct supervisors shall ensure that other attorneys also provide student with substantive feedback.
+Supervisors will also review the Extern's Learning Agreement, mid-semester self-assessment, and complete a final evaluation.

-- Opportunities for Reflection: Extern will meet with their supervising attorney, judge, or clerk to discuss their experiences in the placement and other relevant issues.
+Opportunities for Reflection: Extern will meet with their supervising attorney, judge, or supervising judicial law clerk to discuss their experiences in the placement and other relevant issues.
+Please remember to have a debrief conversation with your student after observational experiences, even after virtual ones.

-- Logistics: Extern will have a designated workspace/computer to complete their work or be provided with necessary authorization to work remotely from their personal computer.
+Logistics: Extern will have a designated workspace/computer to complete their work or be provided with necessary authorization to work remotely from their personal computer.
+All students should have the ability to commit some assignments remotely should it become necessary due to Covid-19 infection or exposure/quarantine.

-- Policy on Discrimination and Sexual Harassment: UB Law requires that employers who wish to participate in the Externship Program not discriminate on the basis of race, color, national origin, religion, age, sex, marital status, sexual orientation, gender identity or disability and that they maintain a policy against sexual harassment.
+Policy on Discrimination and Sexual Harassment: UBalt Law requires that employers who wish to participate in the Externship Program not discriminate on the basis of race, color, national origin, religion, age, sex, marital status, sexual orientation, gender identity or disability and that they maintain a policy against sexual harassment.
 By participating in the Externship Program, employers are deemed to agree with this policy.
+The Law School maintains full discretion to terminate a relationship with an employer based on feedback from students, alumni, and other community members.

 What’s the difference between an internship and externship?